 What standard are the companies legally obliged to meet?

 Companies are required to supply water constantly and at a pressure which will reach the upper floors of houses.
 This does not apply to buildings that use pumped systems, such as blocks of flats.

-Ofwat require water companies to perform to the service indicator DG2 which states that “the water pressure must be 1 bar or ten metres head of pressure, at the external stop tap, at a flow of nine litres per minute.
-This should be sufficient to fill a one-gallon (4.5 litre) container in 30 seconds.
+Ofwat requires water companies to perform to the service indicator DG2 which states that “the water pressure must be 1 bar or ten metres head of pressure, at the external stop tap, at a flow of nine litres per minute.
+This should be sufficient to fill a one-gallon (4.5 litres) container in 30 seconds.
 This level of pressure does not override the duty to supply water constantly at a pressure to reach the upper floors of properties”.

-In the USA , Australia , and Continental Europe the pressure usually delivered from the mains is in excess of 2 bar.
-The pressure of a power shower is about 2.5 bar, so in these countries you will get great pressure from the mains to run virtually any appliance shower or tap.
-Not so in England , One bar of pressure only reaches up 10 metres or 3 floors approximately.
+In the USA, Australia, and Continental Europe the pressure usually delivered from the mains is in excess of 2 bar.
+The pressure of a power shower is about 2.5 bar, so in these countries, you will get great pressure from the mains to run virtually any appliance shower or tap.
+Not so in England, One bar of pressure only reaches up 10 metres or 3 floors approximately.
 This is very poor pressure and not sufficient to drive most modern taps and showers.

 There are various solutions to this problem ranging from pumped booster sets, through accumulators some other mains pumping solutions that are being developed at the moment.
 All take up space and cost money.
 We are experts in this field and are able to suggest the best and most cost effective solution to these problems.

 We are delighted to offer a consultation if you are experiencing pressure problems.